West Long Branch, New Jersey

-West Long Branch is a borough in Monmouth County, New Jersey, United States.
-As of the 2010 United States Census, the borough's population was 8,097, reflecting a decline of 161 (−1.9%) from the 8,258 counted in the 2000 Census, which had in turn increased by 568 (+7.4%) from the 7,690 counted in the 1990 Census.
-It is the home of Monmouth University.
+West Long Branch is a borough situated within the Jersey Shore region, in Monmouth County, in the U.S. state of New Jersey.
+As of the 2020 United States census, the borough's population was 8,587, its highest decennial count ever and an increase of 490 (+6.1%) from the 2010 census count of 8,097, which in turn reflected a decline of 161 (−1.9%) from the 8,258 counted in the 2000 census.
+West Long Branch is the home of Monmouth University.

 History

 Prior to being called West Long Branch, the area had been called Mechanicsville from the 18th century through the Civil War, and then Branchburg in the 1870s.
 The name West Long Branch appears in the 1889 Wolverton Atlas of Monmouth County, and seems to have derived its name from its proximity to a section of the Shrewsbury River.

 In 1908, the residents of what was the West Long Branch section of Eatontown thought that they were not getting a fair return on their taxes.
 A request was made that the West Long Branch section be separated from Eatontown.
-The Township of Eatontown strongly resisted as there were several large estates in the West Long Branch section that were a source of considerable taxes.
+The Township of Eatontown strongly resisted as there were several large estates in the West Long Branch section that were a source of considerable tax revenues.
 An act of the New Jersey Legislature was passed on April 7, 1908, and the Monmouth County Board of Chosen Freeholders authorized an election.
-On May 5, 1908, the referendum was held in West Long Branch, with voters approving the separation.
+On May 5, 1908, a referendum was held in West Long Branch, with voters approving the separation.
 The borough takes its name from Long Branch, which in turn takes its name from the "long branch" or south branch of the Shrewsbury River.